Delivery/During Your Stay Information

 Golden Hour: The golden hour will be in place after birth so that you and your baby can enjoy your first hour together uninterrupted.

-Rooming In – Following delivery, it is natural that women will want their babies close to them because of mother and babies share a natural instinct to be close after childbirth.
+Rooming In – Following delivery, mother and babies share a natural instinct to be close after childbirth.
 During your stay with us, you and your baby will remain together unless there is a need for supervised medical procedures that can not be performed at your bedside.
-Rooming-in will help you become familiar with cues from your baby.
-This will help you be more prepared for your baby’s own needs after discharge.
+Rooming-in will help you become familiar with your baby’s schedule & cues – helping you be more prepared for your baby’s own needs after discharge.